aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/domexception/not_found_err/_index.md

 ---
 title: DOMException.NOT_FOUND_ERR
 second_title: Aspose.SVG for .NET API Reference
-description: DOMException field.
+description: DOMException NOT_FOUND_ERR field.
 If an attempt is made to reference a Node in a context where it does not exist
 type: docs
 weight: 190
 url: /net/aspose.svg.dom/domexception/not_found_err/